mthl/guix-artwork/website/posts/reduced-binary-seed-bootstrap.md

 For comparison, _traditional_ distros often have an informally specified bootstrap story, usually relying on much bigger binary seeds.
-We those seeds to weigh in at ~550MB (the size of `debootstrap --arch=i386 --include=build-essential,dpkg-dev,debhelper,gcc,libc6-dev,make,texinfo bullseye ./bullseye-chroot http://deb.debian.org/debian`, with `bullseye-chroot/var/cache/apt/archives` removed) in the case of
+We estimate those seeds to weigh in at ~550MB (the size of `debootstrap --arch=i386 --include=build-essential,dpkg-dev,debhelper,gcc,libc6-dev,make,texinfo bullseye ./bullseye-chroot http://deb.debian.org/debian`, with `bullseye-chroot/var/cache/apt/archives` removed) in the case of